aowss/playlist/README.md

-This is an implementation of the [HTTP Live Streaming's Playlist](https://tools.ietf.org/html/rfc8216#section-4).
+This is a utility to manipulate [HTTP Live Streaming's Playlists](https://tools.ietf.org/html/rfc8216#section-4).

 ## Testing